 Zoology, University of Oxford

-I am currently a Graduate Teaching Assistant at the University of Manchester.
+I have been a Graduate Teaching Assistant at the University of Manchester.
 I have taught on a variety of modules at undergraduate level, as well as being involved heavily in marking and leading feedback sessions on pupils work.
 As part of the role I have also undergone Teaching Assistant Training, provided by the faculty at the University of Manchester.

 I will try to bring the subject at matter to life by relating the subject matter to the real world, bringing in case studies and making the content easier to understand and more exciting.

-My expertise is particularly in Geography and Environmental Science.
+My expertise is particularly in Geography and Environmental Science, and Research Methods.
 I have studied topics across my BSc, MSc and now PhD covering glacial processes, climate change impacts, atmospheric science (meterology and air pollution) and running models.
 I currently study air pollution and climate change.

 I have been a private tutor over the last five years or so, teaching biology, chemistry, physics, mathematics and French at a range of levels from secondary up to A level standard.
 I have also taught the clarinet.